Xakkusu/bioshock-quiz/README.md

 - [Balsamiq](https://balsamiq.com/wireframes/)- Used to create wireframes.
 - [GitHub](https://GitHub.com/) - Used for version control and hosting.
 - [Gitpod](https://gitpod.io/) - IDE to develop the website.
-- [Google Fonts](https://fonts.google.com/) - Used to import  fonts used on website.
+- [Google Fonts](https://fonts.google.com/) - Used to import  fonts used on the website.
 - [Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)- Used for troubleshooting, debugging, inspecting page's elements, testing responsiveness and styling elements.
 - [Iconduck](https://iconduck.com/icons/164196/games-bioshock) - Used for website's favicon.
-- [Coolors](https://coolors.co/) - Used to create color palette.
+- [Coolors](https://coolors.co/) - Used to create a color palette.
 - [Google Chrome's Lighthouse](https://developers.google.com/web/tools/lighthouse) - Used to test performance and accessibility.
 - [Wave](https://wave.webaim.org/) Used to test accessibility.
 - [W3C HTML Markup Validator](https://validator.w3.org/) Used to validate HTML code.